vrurg/vrurg.github.io/_posts/2020-11-16-Report-On-New-Coercions.md

 > there's no reason this can't be made to work at some point in the future.
 It's just not entirely trivial to get there.

-Ok, I said to myself, he is a busy men for whom time is even pricier luxury than it is to me.
+Ok, I said to myself, he is a busy man for whom time is even pricier luxury than it is to me.
 I can probably do it in a week or two!

 It's always easy to guess what comes next: I was a way too naïve one; but this is for the better, as it turns out.